kvnxiao/jsonequals/README.md

 One can also selectively define what equality consists of by providing fields to ignore and / or array indices to prune (see usage below).

+The current version of JsonEquals is used in production to compare JSON responses between different environments, which helps accelerate the upgrade process for updating API dependencies to newer versions by indicating differences in response data.

 [Javadocs here](https://kvnxiao.github.io/jsonequals/)

 ## Usage